felixsjoberg/Clean-Architecture-Template-ASP.NET/README.md

   <h3 align="center">Clean Architecture Template</h3>

   <p align="center">
     ASP.NET Core Web Api Template built with CQRS/MediatR pattern with EF Core & Dapper for data access.

-    Dapper query against storedProcedures.
-    EF Core commands against database.
+    This template is built with a clean architecture approach.
+With Dapper being used for queries against the database and EF Core for commands.

-    Project has built in Sqlite database in infrastructure layer for building & testing.
-This is could easily be switched out during finalization of built project for
+    Project is using Sqlite database in the infrastructure layer for building & testing.
+This is could easily be switched out during finalization of built project for SQL Server or other database provider.
   </p>
 </p>